kungfuphil/100-days-of-code/log.md

 Found some more time to work on the "Members Only" project.
 Added the Mongoose schemas and worked on the sign up form.

+### Day 17: September 17, 2020

+Today was extra difficult.
+I'm trying to figure out how to use Passportjs and bcryptjs to create a login, but something's not quite working right.

 <!--

 ### Day 1: June 27, Monday